 “The most powerful thing … because I was working very closely with the head of the other school at the time … was to say, ‘this is something that we can't pretend this doesn't happen.
 We can't pretend that this is something that … you know, we can't just ignore it, because actually, in terms of mental health and wellbeing of individuals, if we profess to be a welcoming, diverse, supportive community, we can't just pretend that this isn't part of it’.
 So that is how we dealt with that.
 And we did have kick-back from some families.
 I did have a couple of representations from families who were very unhappy about the fact that they had not been communicated with about this individual.”

 Instead of using dissent from parents and caregivers as a reason to reject an application from a trans student who wanted to join the school, those crossing gender boundaries in this instance are perceived as being an inherent part of the community, even as new students, and therefore are accorded the same rights and privileges as other community members.
 As such the decision is approached from the point of view of the individual who then in turn is part of the wider community.
 This was echoed by another interviewee who noted that even if a student transitions to a gender that technically does not align with a school’s single-sex ethos, they continue to belong to the school community.
 As such an overall policy or consensus on this issue seems to be somewhat less important than ensuring students felt valued within their school environment/community.
 This appeal to “community” seems to have some precedent in previous efforts to broaden the pupil base of schools.
 Russell (1993) notes a similar use of “community” as a reason for inclusion rather than exclusion in the context of schools that changed from single-sex to mixed-sex in the 1990s.
-Strikingly, this approach towards an inclusive, community-centred environment sits somewhat at odds with the current educational climate overall in which exclusion from a school is often used as a punitive tool to deal with students perceived as both disruptive and underachieving (Carlile, 2012).
-This incongruence may be due to the specific socio-economic and class make-up of single-sex schools, which seem to attract a more middle class student/parent body.
+However, this seems to be taking place against a background of wider moves towards harsher forms of sanctions, up to and including exclusion from school, that constrain who is seen as a member of a school in ways that may (re-)enforce dominant classist and racist frameworks (see, e.g. Carlile, 2012).
+Although more research is needed on this (see, Paechter, 2020) it seems likely that the experiences of trans and non-binary pupils in secondary education also intersect in both positive and negative ways by existing structural relations of power that underpin the working of existing measures intended to shape school discipline and community (Carlile, 2018).